hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 First we'll make use of `RegOpenKeyExA` and `RegSetValueExA` since we want to write to the Window's registry.
 But we need somewhere to write!
 And we want to write to Control Panel, under the current running user's username.

-So, before we read or write, we'll get the username from the current environment and append it to the write operation under the HKEY `Control Panel` -- this way when we do write out, it will be under `HKEY_CURRENT_USER\Control Panel\Username`.
+So, before we read or write, we'll get the username from the current environment and append it to the write operation under the HKEY `Control Panel` -- this way when we do write out, it will be within the registry key `\Control Panel\Username` under `HKEY_CURRENT_USER`.

 And afterward, we use `RegQueryValueExA` to do the opposite operation, querying and reading the registry key we've written.